Matrix questions in survey data collection feature a group of multiple-choice questions presented...

 3. Avoid Habituation

-The brain's tendency to ignore repetitive stimuli can cause respondents to disengage from your survey.
-If your survey asks similar questions or repeatedly uses the same question format, respondents might start skimming through without giving much thought to their answers.
+The brain has a tendency to ignore repetitive stimuli.
+If your survey asks very similar questions or repeatedly uses the same question format, respondents might start skimming through without giving much thought to their answers.

-Recommendation: Diversify your question formats and response options throughout the survey, incorporating a variety of question types such as Likert scales, multiple-choice questions, and open-ended prompts to maintain participant engagement.
-Try grouping questions of a similar type together, such as attitudinal questions on a 5-point agree/disagree scale.
+Recommendation: Mix up your question formats throughout the survey by using different question types.
+A variety of Likert scales, multiple-choice questions, and open-ended questions can help keep respondents engaged.
+You can also try grouping questions of a similar type together, such as attitudinal questions on a 5-point agree/disagree scale.

-Recommendation: State from the outset how long the survey is expected to take (e.g., 10-12 minutes).
-Keep your questionnaire concise and employ progress indicators to help respondents maintain a sense of momentum.
+Recommendation: Set expectations at the beginning of the survey to tell them how long it is expected to take (e.g., 10-12 minutes) and use progress indicators to help respondents maintain a sense of forward momentum.

 5. Address the Pitfalls of Affective Forecasting